EADS-BAE merger could be hostage to U.S. politics

-WASHINGTON/LONDON (Reuters) - To win approval for their planned $45 billion merger, EADS and BAE systems must persuade Washington to let a pan-European behemoth control some of the most sensitive U.S. defense contracts, without triggering a political backlash.
+WASHINGTON/LONDON, Oct 3 (Reuters) - To win approval for their planned $45 billion merger, EADS and BAE systems must persuade Washington to let a pan-European behemoth control some of the most sensitive U.S. defence contracts, without triggering a political backlash.

 “The security issue can be dealt with if the deal is structured properly,” said Loren Thompson, chief operating officer of the Virginia-based Lexington Institute think tank.